mahesh0431/btp-cloud-integration-intelligent-routing/README.md

 ## Solution

 - Using your own domain for SAP Launchpd service using the SAP Custom Domain service
-- Configuring AWS Route 53 and different AWS Route 53 profiles to decouple connection information
+- Configuring AWS Route 53 and different routing policies for the SAP Launchpad service

 ## Requirements